Huguitis/aoi.js-documentation/src/guides/7sharding.md

 ---
 title: Sharding
-description: How to intergate Sharding for your Discord Bot.
+description: This Guide will be covering how to integrate Sharding for your Discord Bot.
 id: sharding
 ---